fallen-icarus/cardano-aftermarket/README.md

 Due to the amount of logic required for this protocol and the desire to minimize the impact from redundant executions, this protocol uses 3 separate smart contracts; *not all of them are required with each transaction*.
 Each smart contract is dedicated to a specific purpose.
-Most user actions only required 2 of the 3 contracts in a single transaction.
+Most user actions only require 2 of the 3 contracts in a single transaction.
 Some actions do require all three.
 However, since these scripts can be used as reference scripts, there is still plenty of room for DApp composability.